-On first Sundays, United Christian Church, the Unity Spiritual Life Center, the Unitarian Universalist Church and Rainbow Cathedral Metropolitan Community Church provide volunteers, funds and their buildings on a rotating basis.
+On first Sundays, United Christian Church, the Unity Spiritual Life Center, the Unitarian Universalist Church and Rainbow Cathedral Metropolitan Community Church provide volunteers, funds and their churches on a rotating basis.

 St. Joseph Catholic and Wesley United Methodist take responsibility to make sandwiches on the second and third Sundays.

-Organizers seek churches for fourth Sundays.
+Organizers seek more churches for fourth Sundays.

-The program started after three churches-Vineyard Christian Fellowship, Stone Church Assemblies of God and First Baptist-began taking in homeless people in the winter when temperatures dropped below 30 degrees.
+The program started as an outgrowth of three churches-Vineyard Christian Fellowship, Stone Church Assemblies of God and First Baptist-taking in homeless people during the winter when temperatures dropped below 30 degrees.
 Englewood Christian Church replaced Stone Church last year.

-Four years ago, the Yakima County Homeless Network gave funds for cots and let the churches open as emergency shelters and offer emergency food.
+Four years ago, the Yakima County Homeless Network provided funds for cots and empowered the churches to open up as emergency shelters and to offer emergency food.